Mikejo5000/vsts-docs-pr/docs/report/analytics/work-item-links.md

 Querying work items across links is much like using typical navigation properties.
 Links themselves are entities though, so there is some additional complexity.

 There are two ways to query for linked items.
-The first is the Parent/Child hierarchy, the second is the Links navigation property.
+The first is the Parent/Child hierarchy, and the second is the Links navigation property.
 The sections below cover each approach.

 ## Parent/Child hierarchy
 You can include items related through Parent/Child links by using ```$expand``` on the Parent and Children properties.